dec0de284/loan-management-system-template/README.md

-# offline-loan-management-system-template
+# Offline Loan Management System Template
 An offline loan management system.
+Still in development and work in progress.
+Might contain bugs if used.